MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/linter-rule-use-resource-id-functions.md

 # Linter rule - use resourceId function

-Ensures that the ID of a symbolic resource name or a suitable function is used rather than a manually-created ID, such as a concatenating string, for all properties representing a resource ID.
-Use resource symbolic names whenever it is possible.
+Ensures that the ID of a symbolic resource name or a suitable function is used rather than a manually created ID, such as a concatenating string, for all properties representing a resource ID.
+Use resource symbolic names whenever it's possible.

 The allowed functions include: